-So what is the bottom line?
-Which of the two cameras – the Canon 1D X or the Nikon D4 – has the upper hand?
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon 1D X and the Canon 1D X?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (17.9 vs 16.2MP) with a 5% higher linear resolution.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).

 - Faster burst: Shoots at higher frequency (14 vs 11 flaps/sec) to capture the decisive moment.